-- Data locality is the principle that, if you use data in a particular memory address, then very soon you'll use either the same address or a nearby address. - Temporal locality: if you're using address A now, then you'll probably soon use address A again. - Spatial locality: if you're using address A now, then you'll probably soon use addresses between A-k and A+k, where k is small.

-Cache is designed to exploit spatial locality, which is why a cache miss causes a whole line to be loaded.
+- Data locality is the principle that, if you use data in a particular memory address, then very soon you'll use either the same address or a nearby address. - Temporal locality: if you're using address A now, then you'll probably soon use address A again. - Spatial locality: if you're using address A now, then you'll probably soon use addresses between A-k and A+k, where k is small. - Note that this principle works well for sufficiently small values of "soon." - Cache is designed to exploit locality, which is why a cache miss causes a whole line to be loaded.